syncfusion-content/wpf-docs/wpf/Diagram/Commands/Edit and Format Text.md

 ## Cancel command

+The [Cancel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_Cancel) command is used to perform either any of the below action.
+* Stops the annotation editing and accept the current value.
+* Clear the Keyboard focus.
-`Cancel` command stops the annotation editing and accept the curent value, clear the Keyboard focus, clear the selection of the diagram elements,reset the diagram tool to select tool.
+* Clear the selection of the diagram elements.
+* Reset the diagram tool to select tool.

 {% tabs %}